Returning to the US and Berry College

 Be a voice for international education!
 Join Connecting Our World and advocate for Education Abroad.

 Or share your stories with the wider world.
-Transitions Abroad is often looking for contributions to their publications.
+Transitions Abroad is often looking for contributions to their publications, or write a blog about your experience at Abroad Scout.

 Why not study abroad again?
 Students already having used their financial aid to study abroad may participate in an exchange program through ISEP.
 Or if you're graduating, look into opportunities with work or volunteer abroad, or check out an international fellowship.